Workforce and Talent Management in ITIL 4: A Practical Guide for IT Leaders

 • Performance measurement and career progression – helping ensure structured growth opportunities for employees.

-5 Practical Applications of the Workforce and Talent Management Guidance
+5 Practical Applications of ITIL 4 Workforce and Talent Management

-Workforce and Talent Management and Other ITIL 4 Management Practices
+How Workforce and Talent Management Connects to Other ITIL 4 Practices

 The Workforce and Talent Management practice is not a standalone body of knowledge.
 Instead, it intersects with multiple ITIL 4 management practices, including: